Updated on: 05 Sep 2017

 A veteran journalist of more than 30 years, Ken’s key skills are in writing, editing, design and simplifying complex issues for a broad spectrum of society.

-He is also an accredited Associate Lecturer at the Civil Service College.
+Together with Lee Hup Kheng and Kelvin Chan, he is an accredited Associate Lecturer at the Civil Service College.

-Hup offers expertise honed over 26 years of visual journalism.
+Hup offers expertise honed over 26 years of creative journalism.

-He’s an international award-winning infographics journalist and was also SPH Journalist of the Year in 2010, an unprecedented achievement for a visual journalist.
+He’s an international award-winning infographic journalist and also SPH Journalist of the Year in 2010.

-Hup ran the The New Paper art department team that nailed every SPH award there is in visual journalism.
+Hup runs the best art department in SPH, a team which has nailed every SPH award there is in visual journalism.

-He is a well-known cartoonist, having garnered a huge following with the What’s Hup comic strip that ran in TNP for a decade.
+Moreover, he is a well-known cartoonist, having garnered a huge following with the What’s Hup comic strip that ran in The New Paper for a decade.

-A versatile graphic designer, he designed the Singa mascot for Singapore’s 1994 Sea Games and the award-winning water Wally mascot for PUB.
+A versatile graphic designer, he designed the Singa mascot for S’pore’s 1994 Sea Games and the award winning Water Wally mascot for PUB.